VASANTHMS491/Comparative-Design-and-Characterization-of-BJT-NMOS-and-CMOS-Logic-Gates/README.md

 ## What I'm Doing

 I am planning to use LTspice software to simulate the logic gates.
 Every simulation is done with all the transistors: BJT, NMOS, and CMOS.
-I should verify the input-output relations before realising them in hardware.
+I will verify the input-output relations before realising them in hardware.

 I will calculate the differences between the three in simulation and in hardware, then compare both the results.